locessentials/eng401-business-english-us/final-project/final-project-peer-evaluation.md

 ---

-### Peer Evaluations
+### Providing or Receiving Feedback

-When evaluating other groups' presentations, your work is judged based on the critical analysis it conveys and the overall quality of the constructive feedback.
+Whether you're evaluating other groups' presentations in a course setting, inviting professional colleagues to review your work, or conducting self-assessment, effective feedback demonstrates critical analysis skills and understanding of professional communication standards.

 #### Effective feedback
 - **Detailed and specific** with concrete examples and evidence